slubendo/slubendo/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Full Stack Web Developer with a deep passion for problem-solving and creating tangible results.
-Currently, I'm improving my skills as a developer at the British Columbia Institute of Technology, where I study Full Stack Web Development.
-I'm also gaining work experience at my internship with Creative Solutions.
+I'm a passionate Full Stack Web Developer that enjoys creating tangible projects and ideas.
+I'm currently gaining work experience at my internship with Creative Solutions.
+I'm also learning more about Full Stack Web Development at BCIT where I study.
 My GitHub is a collection of ideas and projects that I have worked on.
 Some of my favourite projects can be seen below.

 ## Techical Skills
 I'm experienced in coding with the following languages and frameworks: